Notice of Assessment

 You may pay your assessment balance online using the Department’s Bill and Notice Payment web application.
 Payments can be made online by bank draft or credit or debit card using MasterCard or Visa.
 You can also pay by mailing a personal check or money order to the North Carolina Department of Revenue, Post Office Box 25000, Raleigh, North Carolina, 27640-0640, or you can visit your local service center to pay the balance.
 The Department will not accept a check, money order, or cashier’s check unless it is drawn on a U. S. (domestic) bank and the funds are payable in U.S. dollars.
 Make your check or money order payable to N.C.
 Department of Revenue.
 Include with the payment your name, social security number, the type of tax and the tax year the payment is for.
 Also include the bottom portion of your assessment notice with your payment to make sure your account is properly credited.

 The Department of Revenue has 3 years from the due date of your return or the date you actually filed, whichever is later, to send a notice of assessment explaining the amount you owe the Department and why.
-North Carolina law also allows the Department 3 years from the date the IRS notifies the Department of changes made to your federal return to assess you for the additional State tax you may owe.
+North Carolina law also allows the Department 3 years from the date the IRS notifies the Department of changes made to your federal return to assess you for the additional the State tax you may owe.
+However, if you file an amended return reporting changes made by the IRS within six months of being notified of the changes by the IRS, the Department has only 1 year from the date you file an amended return or 3 years from the due date of your return or the date you actually filed, whichever is later, to send a notice of assessment for any additional amounts owed based on your amended return filed to report changes made by IRS.
 Before calling or writing the Department, please review your tax return including all wage and tax statements and other tax records to determine if you agree with the assessment.
 If you agree with the notice of tax assessment, send your payment within 45 days of the date on the notice so your account can be closed.